• Skip to primary navigation

 In a typical balance transfer, the 0% introductory APR can last anywhere from six months to 21 months.
 Once the intro offer term ends, the remaining balance on the card is subject to the credit card issuer’s regular interest rate.
 That makes a strong case for paying off the transfer balance within the introductory rate term.

 If you’re offered or approved for a balance transfer, you’ll choose the existing credit card balances you want to pay off.
 The credit card company can either issue direct payment to those card issuers or provide you with checks to pay off the balances yourself.
+Usually, the credit card you use for the balance transfer charges you a 3% to 5% fee on the transferred balance amount.

 Below are six steps to follow to complete a balance transfer.